 Pictured Above: Molly Boyce of the Durham Bulls and SEM Alum assists current students during a workshop.

-After an unfortunate rain cancellation for our SEM baseball tailgate, the society was able to hold its first social event of the semester on Friday October 9th.
-The gathering was held at Burlington's own Davidson Park in close proximity to campus, and provided opportunities for upperclassmen and freshman to share an afternoon of football, barbecue, corn hole, and some much needed R&R.
+After an unfortunate rain cancellation for our SEM baseball tailgate, the society was able to hold its first social event of the semester at Burlington's own Davidson Park in close proximity to campus, and provided opportunities for upperclassmen and freshman to share an afternoon of football, barbecue, corn hole, and some much needed R&R.

 Pictured Above: SEM majors Ben Huggins and Amanda Portoghese say T.G.I.F. and meet our newest members.